juliandunn/oracle-instantclient/README.md

 * `node['oracle-instantclient']['public-url']` - The URL of where you are hosting the RPMs
 * `node['oracle-instantclient']['sqlplus-rpm']` - The filename of the SQL*Plus RPM
 * `node['oracle-instantclient']['basic-rpm']` - The filename of the basic Instant Client RPM
+* `node['oracle-instantclient']['version'] - The version of Oracle e.g. "12.1" - as used by rpm
+   installation prefix in "/usr/lib/oracle/<version>"

 Recipes
 =======